rmnaderdev/Whitelist-Sync-2/README.md

 ## New in v2.7.0
 - Added support for syncing banned players and IPs to the database.
 (Only supported when using the Whitelist Sync web service)
 - Removed old whitelist sync commands.
 Normal Minecraft commands can be used now and the mod will update the database accordingly.
 (Use `/wl sync` to pull from the database and `/wl push` to push to the database still)
+- Added support for new Web Service database option (currently in beta).
+See [Whitelist Sync Web](https://whitelistsync.com/) for details.

 ## New in v2.5.0
 - No more shadowed JDBC dependencies! **MANUAL STEP REQUIRED for v2.5.0.** See Installation section below.